 - Ride: A bike ride follows where skills are practiced and coaches provide feedback and field questions during breaks.
 This year (2019), that ride will be in lovely Klamath County.

 - Rest: Back at Camp Central, riders can shower, rest, hang out, snack, etc.

 - Eat: Dinner, prepared and served by our coaching team.
-Desert, yep.
+Dessert, yep.

 - Learn: Hot Topic Coaching Session #1 gives campers the opportunity to debrief the day, review the day’s learnings and dig into a specific topic of interest.